 - Higher education has played an important role in the economic success of the nation.

-- Colleges are relatively small and can give students good personal attention.
+- Universities and colleges are relatively small and can give students good personal attention.

 - The climate is mild, the environment clean and healthy and it is safe, having relatively low crime levels.